ece362-purdue/proton-labs/lab2-interrupts/README.md

 > In "Sleep", the clocks are still running to various peripherals (especially ones that could receive communication from another device, which we'll get to in later labs), and the CPU is still running, but the CPU is halted.
 In the "Dormant" state, the clocks are stopped to all peripherals, and the CPU is halted.
 >
 > When we start implementing external interrupts, the only thing we're expecting to change is a GPIO pin, so it's safe to turn off all clocks.
 This is especially useful for battery-powered devices, where you want to save as much power as possible.
->
-> However, for the doorbell interrupts, we still need an active clock signal since the CPU cores still need that to function, so we'll use the "Sleep" state in that case!

 > [!IMPORTANT]
 > Show your answers for the questions asked above to your TA.
 You must have **correct** answers to earn points for this step.